mkdocs/mkdocs/docs/user-guide/choosing-your-theme.md

 * __`sticky_navigation`__: If True, causes the sidebar to scroll with the main page content as you scroll the page.
 Default: `True`.

-* __`locale`__{ #readthedocs-locale }: The ISO-639-1 (2-letter) language
+* __`locale`__{ #readthedocs-locale }: The locale (languange/location) used to
-  locale used to build your theme.
-If your language is not yet supported, it will fallback to the default.
+  build the theme.
+If your locale is not yet supported, it will fallback to the default.

-    The following languages are supported:
+    The following locales are supported by this theme:

     * `en`: English (default)
     * `fr`: French

-    See the guide to [localizing your theme] for details.
+    See the guide on [localizing your theme] for more information.

 ## Third Party Themes